ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 proxying SHOULD restrict its use to authenticated users.
-Depending on the deployment, possible authentication mechanisms include mutual TLS between IP proxying endpoints, HTTP-based authentication via the HTTP Authorization header
-{{HTTP}}, or even bearer tokens.
+Depending on the deployment, possible authentication mechanisms include mutual TLS between IP proxying endpoints, HTTP-based authentication via the HTTP Authorization header field {{HTTP}}, or even bearer tokens.
 Proxies can enforce policies for authenticated users to further constrain client behavior or deal with possible abuse.
 For example, proxies can rate limit individual clients that send an excessively large amount of traffic through the proxy.

 Users of this protocol may send arbitrary Ethernet frames through the tunnel, including frames with arbitrary source MAC addresses.
 This could allow